gkv311/sview/README.md

 sView - stereoscopic media player
 =================================

-sView is an easy to use cross-platform solution to view 3D stereoscopic videos and images.
+sView is a cross-platform solution to view 3D stereoscopic videos and images.
 Please visit official site for more information:<br/>
 http://www.sview.ru

-## Libraries
+## sView SDK

+*sView SDK* - is a set of libraries for development of a stereoscopic application, which sView programs (media player and others) are based on.

 * `libStShared` threads, mutexes, template-based signals and slots, OpenGL tools, settings management, and other tools.
 * `libStGLWidgets` compact C++ toolkit for writing GUI using OpenGL 2.1+ or OpenGL ES 2.0+.